OutSystems/docs-support/src/licensing/detach-11.md

 Reach out to OutSystems Support, open a new support case and request the source code for the [Scheduler Service](#scheduler-service).
 The support case must:

-* Have normal or low priority;
+* Have normal or low priority.
-* Clearly state that you are detaching;
+* Clearly state that you are detaching.
-* Include the exact OutSystems Platform Server major and minor versions, release and build number from which you are detaching (eg. 11.18.1 build 37828);
+* Include the exact OutSystems Platform Server major and minor versions, release and build number from which you are detaching (eg. 11.18.1 build 37828).

-Reach out to OutSystems Global Support, open a new support case and request the source code for the [Scheduler Service](#scheduler-service).

-You will receive a bundle containing the scheduler source code.
+* Request the source code for the [Scheduler Service](#scheduler-service).
+You'll receive a bundle containing the scheduler source code.

 ## Build the source code for the Scheduler Service { #build-install-scheduler-service }